 The battered tub from HU56, together with other parts including the Boraxo body and the chassis plate, were sold by Caplan to Rick McLean (Oceanside, CA), who bought up many crashed tubs and other bits during this period.
 However, McLean then ordered a new tub from Lola so that resulting car's links to the original HU56 now rely largely on the chassis plate.
 McLean hadn't put the car together when he sold it as a project to Rick Dittman (US).
 Subsquent history unknown but Hal Whipple is believed to have owned it at some time.

 A car with this number owned by former single-seat Can-Am racer Chuck 'Rick' Parsons (Inverness, IL) in 2008 and raced at 'The Kohler International Challenge with Brian Redman' at Road America July 2008.
 Also raced at the SVRA Vintage Grand Prix at Watkins Glen Sep 2009, Road America Jul 2012, SVRA Watkins Glen Sep 2012 and Road America July 2013.
-Raced at the HAWK at Road America in July 2015, and at the Monterey Pre-Reunion a month later, at Road America in July 2016, and at Road America in July 2016.
+Raced at Road America in July 2015, and at the Monterey Pre-Reunion a month later, at Road America in July 2016, and at Road America in July 2016.

 Replacement car with Rick Parsons (USA) 2021